 Furthermore, process variation fluctuates the performance of measurement circuit.
 As technology advances, within-die process variation becomes significant, which means measurement circuits even on the same die do not have the same performance, especially in low voltage operation.
+Therefore, minimization of pulse-width modulation and elimination of process variation effects are necessary to obtain accurate SET pulse-width distribution.

 In this work, to overcome the above pulse-width modulation while maintaining area efficiency, we present a measurement circuit structure with parallelized shallow inverter chains.
 We introduced OR cones to converge the outputs of the inverter chains into a pulse-width measurement circuit.
-In addition, for calibrating within-die performance variation and performance mismatch of measurement circuit including the converging paths, we embed a calibration circuit that can exercise each chain and obtain the response of pulse-width measurement circuit.
+In addition, for calibrating within-die performance variation and performance mismatch of measurement circuit including the converging paths, we embed a calibration circuit that can exercise each chain and obtain the response of pulsewidth measurement circuit.
 We confirm that the proposed structure can achieve higher area efficiency by increasing the number of parallelized chains.
-Experimental results of neutron radiation tests using 65nm test chips show that the SET pulse-widths observed in our 512-parallelized 10-stage inverter chains are statistically narrower than results previously reported using a long combinational chain.
-Calibration results indicate that pulse-width distribution may be overestimated when die-to-die and within-die variations of the measurement circuit are not considered.
-Calibration results also show that the response of measurement circuit is influenced by not only die-to-die variation but also within-die variation, and clearly point out the importance of within-die variation elimination.
+Note that [4] presented a similar target circuit structure with some parallel short gate chains, but the number of chains in parallel is much larger in this work.
+In addition, [4] measured the relation between clock frequency and SET-induced errors captured by a latch, and did not measure the SET pulse-width distribution directly.
+Therefore, the calibration of measurement circuit is not explicitly considered in [4].
+Experimental results of neutron irradiation tests using 65 nm test chips show that the SET pulse-widths observed in our 512-parallelized 10stage inverter chains are statistically narrower than results previously reported using a long combinational chain.
+Cali-